dendibakh/perf-book/chapters/18-Appendix/Appendix-D.md

 Decoding PT traces can take a long time.
 On an Intel Core i5-8259U machine, for a workload that runs for 7 milliseconds, encoded PT trace consumes around 1MB of disk space.
 Decoding this trace using `perf script` takes ~20 seconds.
 The decoded output from `perf script -F time,ip,sym,symoff,insn` takes ~1.3GB of disk space.
 As of February 2020, decoding traces with `perf script -F` with `+srcline` or `+srccode` gets extremely slow and is not practical for daily usage.
 The implementation of Linux perf should be improved.

-[TODO]: Feb 2020: Intel VTune Profiler support for PT is still experimental.
+[TODO][FIX_BEFORE_REVIEW]: Feb 2020: Intel VTune Profiler support for PT is still experimental.
 But today there is a dedicated analysis type that uses Intel PT.

 ## Intel PT References and links {.unnumbered .unlisted}

-[TODO]: include magic trace
+[TODO][FIX_BEFORE_REVIEW]: include magic trace

 * Intel® 64 and IA-32 Architectures Software Developer Manuals [@IntelOptimizationManual, Volume 3C, Chapter 36].
 * Whitepaper "Hardware-assisted instruction profiling and latency detection" [@IntelPTPaper].